conan-io/docs/tutorial/versioning/conflicts.rst

 |

-So intalling it will raise a conflict error again:
+So installing it will raise a conflict error again:

 .. code-block:: bash